DarylHowe/ep-technical-support-challenge/README.md

 Clarifications:
 - I would discuss with team lead / colleague to check who is responsible for carrying out this work (assuming the ticket has been created by Support team).
-- I would get expansion on what is meant by 'clients they're specifically assigned to' as this suggested we would need to implement a way to assign/unsassign Users to Clients.
+- I would get expansion on what is meant by 'clients they're specifically assigned to' as this is suggesting we need to implement a way to assign/unsassign Users to and from Clients.

 Proposed Solution:
 - The work related to this ticket could be broken into 2 items: